American Chopper: Original series revival (2018–2019)

 A revival of the series aired in the spring of 2018 on Discovery Channel.
 According to the series Facebook page, the new season premiered on May 28, 2018 at 10 p.m.
 ET/PT on Discovery Channel.

 A preview of the first episode of season 11 entitled "Welcome Back" aired on March 1, 2018.
 The episode featured the return of the Teutuls after ten years of their rocky father-son partnership, catching up to speed with Senior and Junior's separate lives and motorcycle businesses.
 At Orange County Choppers, Paul Sr. gets a two bike deal with Okada Resort in Manila, Philippines.
 Meanwhile, Paul Jr. works on a bike for Buffalo Chip Campground in Sturgis, South Dakota.
 Both come together when Junior asks his father to restore their Yankees bike which had been vandalized and then sold at an auto salvage auction.

 Series overview

 August 2020 special

 On July 28, 2020, it was announced that a TV special titled "American Chopper: The Last Ride" would premiere on August 4, 2020.
 The 2-hour special featured Senior and Junior who, over a decade, finally collaborate on building a bike together.
 This is the first time in series history that Orange County Choppers and Paul Junior Designs come together for one client.
-For one last time at the old OCC shop, they build a chopper for ABC Supply Company, the largest roofing and siding company in the U.S. However, they only have eight weeks to complete the bike because their original garage in Montgomery, NY is planned to be demolished.
+For one last time at the old OCC shop, they build a chopper for ABC Supply Company, the largest roofing and siding company in the U.S. However, they only have eight weeks to complete the bike because their original garage in Rock Tavern, NY is planned to be demolished.